flatcar-archive/flatcar-docs/os/booting-on-google-compute-engine.md

 - `<project id>` should be your project ID.

 During execution, the script will ask you to log into your Google account and then create all necessary resources for uploading an image.
-It will then download the requested Flatcar Linux image and upload it to the Google Cloud.
+It will then download the requested Flatcar Container Linux image and upload it to the Google Cloud.

 To see all available options, run:
 ```sh